 Child support is calculated based on the income of each parent and the child’s unique needs.
 Florida uses standardized formulas to help parents calculate how much child support they may have to pay or how much they may be entitled to receive.
 In order to calculate child support, the court will review each parent’s finances, including income, bonuses, worker’s compensation, disability payments, and other income sources including rental income and investments.
 Certain taxes and deductions may be included in determining how much each parent is worth.

 Once these figures have been determined, your divorce lawyer can determine each parent’s financial obligation.
 This will depend on the time children spend with each spouse and the child’s needs.
 Other expenses, such as school tuition, medical premiums, dental bills, and after-school care activities may also be separately included and calculated.
-If you have questions about child support, contact CMO Law Group, L.L.C., child custody lawyers in Delray Beach, Florida.
+If you have questions about child support, contact The Law Offices of Melissa Anne Murray, PA, child custody lawyers in Delray Beach, Florida.
 We can help you protect your children’s rights to support.